edmaunders-tech/Wallarm-Solutions-Engineer-Challenge/README.md

 Before deployment, ensure the following components are available:

--Host Environment: Ubuntu 22.04 or similar Linux environment
+- Host Environment: Ubuntu 22.04 or similar Linux environment

--Docker: Version 20.x or higher installed and running
+- Docker: Version 20.x or higher installed and running

--Wallarm API Token: Active token from the Wallarm Cloud Console
+- Wallarm API Token: Active token from the Wallarm Cloud Console

--Backend Application: TicketBox API or httpbin.org reachable at http://127.0.0.1:8080
+- Backend Application: TicketBox API or httpbin.org reachable at http://127.0.0.1:8080

--GoTestWAF: Installed to generate and simulate attack traffic
+- GoTestWAF: Installed to generate and simulate attack traffic

--Internet Access: Required for Wallarm node registration via audit.api.wallarm.com
+- Internet Access: Required for Wallarm node registration via audit.api.wallarm.com

-Deploy Test Backend Application (TicketBox API)
+**Deploy Test Backend Application (TicketBox API)**

 To validate that the Wallarm Node correctly forwards and filters traffic, a simple backend API was used — the TicketBox (booking_api) service.
 This Python-based API simulates a real-world backend with endpoints for booking and session handling.